Suberites ficus: Description

 S. ficus is a large sponge growing up to thirty or forty centimetres across.
 It is usually some shade of orange or red, especially in brightly lit places, but sometimes is greyish or brownish in dimmer locations.
 The shape is irregular and varies, sometimes being lobose, sometimes cushion-like and sometimes encrusting.
 It has a smooth-looking surface but this feels rough to the touch.
 There are a small number of large oscules, mostly towards the top of the sponge.

 On microscopic examination it can be seen that the megascleres are in two sizes, one twice as large as the other.
 There are very few microscleres, and these are one tenth of the size of the megascleres.
 The skeleton is composed of spicules arranged radially near the surface, but chaotically in the interior.
 There may be gemmules near the base of the sponge.

 Distribution

-S. ficus has a global distribution but it is more abundant in the north east and north west Atlantic Ocean than elsewhere.
+S. ficus is found in the Atlantic Ocean as well as in the Mediterranean Sea.
 It is widely distributed around the shores of the British Isles especially the western coasts.